SmartPracticeschool/SBSPS-Challenge-2671-Sentiment-analysis-of-COVID-19-tweets-Visualization-dashboard/Sentiment Analysis/CSV/README.md

-This folder contains all the CSV that were generated during the project.
+This folder contains all the CSVs that were generated during the making of the project.